matloff/fasteR/README.md

 FALSEs.
 The R interpreter then treated those TRUEs and FALSEs as subscripts in **Nile**, thus extracting the desired data.

-Now, we might say here, "Don't try this at home, kids."
-For beginners, it's really easier and more comfprtable to break things into steps.
+Now, we might add here, "Don't try this at home, kids."
+For beginners, it's really easier and more comfortable to break things into steps.
 Once, you become experienced at R, you may wish to start skipping steps.

 ### Recap:  What have we learned in this lesson?